mikethayes/posters/daily_process/README.md

 more to suit my personal process.
 For the baseline document I wanted to stay close to the original image that inpired it.

-Speaking which, thanks to Zack for the inspiration.
+Speaking which, thanks to Zach for the inspiration.